Baron-von-Riedesel/Jemm/Readme.txt

  MIN=nnn    preallocates <nnn> kB of XMS memory thus making sure this
             memory is truly available for EMS/VCPI.
 If MIN is higher than MAX, MAX will be adjusted accordingly.
 Default for <nnn> is 0.
+ MOVEXBDA   move XBDA into UMB, thus increasing low DOS memory.
+This option
+            might require to also set option NOHI, because some BIOSes expect the XBDA to start at a kB boundary.
+If the option causes a system "lock", use either MOVEXBDA.EXE or UMBPCI+UMBM instead.
  NOCHECK    disallows access via Int 15h, AH=87h to address regions which
             aren't backuped by RAM.
  NODYN      disables XMS dynamic memory allocation.